• Skip to primary navigation

 Heat the oil in a medium-sized saute pan over medium-high heat until shimmery.
 Saute the onion and peppers for 4-5 minutes, until softened.
 Set aside.

-Chopped onions and green peppers sauteing in a skillet for Savory Breakfast Muffins.
+Chopped onions and green peppers sauteing in a cast iron skillet.

 Prepare Dry Ingredients